nikhil290892/aws-atlas-terraform/Readme.md

-# Example - Peering 2 VPCs with Terraform
+# Example - AWS and Atlas together with Terraform

-This project aims to provide a very straight-forward example of peering 2 entire VPCs using Terraform.
+This project aims to provide a very straight-forward example of using AWS and MongoDB Atlas together.

 ## Dependencies

 * Terraform v0.7 or greater
 * An AWS account
+* An MongoDB Atlas account

 ## Usage